Robert Sandall: Life

 Sandall was born on 9 June 1952 in Pinner, Middlesex.
 In the late 1970s he was a singer and guitarist in London-based punk band Blunt Instrument, later known as London Zoo.

 He wrote for Q, Rolling Stone, The Word and GQ magazines.
 After a brief period at The Daily Telegraph, in 1988 he became the rock critic for The Sunday Times.

 From 1990 until 2007 he presented, with Mark Russell, BBC Radio 3's Mixing It programme.
 After ending on Radio 3 the show moved to Resonance FM in London, where it continued for a further two years under the name Where's the Skill in That?.
-Sandall also presented of the BBC's Late Junction, and contributed to BBC Radio 4's Front Row.
-He also worked at VH-1 UK on the Take It To The Bridge show in 1995 co-presenting with Pip Dann.
+Sandall was presenter of the BBC's music programme Late Junction, and contributed to BBC Radio 4's Front Row.
+He also worked at VH-1 UK on the Take It To The Bridge show in 1995, co-presenting with Pip Dann.

-From 1996 to 2002 he was director of communications at Virgin Records.
+From 1996 to 2002, he was director of communications at Virgin Records.